-Sapin-sapin is a layered dessert of glutinous rice and coconut in the Philippine cuisine.
-It is made of rice flour, coconut milk, sugar, water, flavoring and colouring.
-It is usually sprinkled with latik or toasted coconut flakes.
-Traditional sapin-sapin recipe calls for different flavors combined in each layer, such as ube halaya in the purple layer, jackfruit in the yellow or orange layer, but the white layer has no flavourings.
+Sapin-sapin is a traditional layered rice cake dessert and Traditional sapin-sapin recipe calls for different flavors combined in each layer, such as ube halaya in the purple layer, jackfruit in the yellow or orange layer, but the white layer has no flavourings.
 The consumer version appears to have only food coloring and no additional flavoring to minimize costs.

 Sapin-sapin is a sticky rice cake from the Philippines, originated in the northern province of Abra.
 The name comes from the word sapin, which means sheets or layers, and is also the main characteristic of this rice cake, its vibrant multicolored layers.
 It is made of steamed glutinous rice flour served with latik and/or toasted coconut.
 Usually made from 3 to 4 layers with a slight modification in taste and texture.

 Every cup of raw rice will yield almost 1 ¼ cup of sifted rice flour.